Priyanshi223/finance-dashboard/README.md

 - Aggregations for the dashboard load all records in memory; fine for demos and moderate data.
 For large datasets, move summaries to SQL/scheduled jobs/materialized views.
 - JWT secret is in `application.properties` for simplicity; use env vars or a secret manager in production.

+  ## Assumption Made
+- VIEWER role can see dashboard and recent activity but cannot see record notes
+- ANALYST can search and filter records but cannot modify them
+- ADMIN is the only role that can create, update, or delete records and manage users
+- Demo users are seeded automatically on first startup
+- JWT tokens are stateless with no refresh token mechanism
+- Dashboard aggregations run in memory (suitable for demo scale data)